 What are the needed chemicals?

 Hobbyist - Davao, Mindanao, Philippines

 Although those books are not in print anymore, that does not mean they are actually unavailable, Charles.
-The blue text with underline indicates a link.
-Just click the links.
-The ISBN numbers are linked to further ordering info from Amazon if your library can't get them.
+We've included the ISBN numbers for your library to look for them, or you can buy then from Amazon.
 Good luck.

 Ted Mooney, P.E.
 RET

 Pine Beach, New Jersey

 Electrorefining is very time consuming process instead if Aqua Regia process if one does with control can deliver up to 99.99% purity.Dilip Telang

 I live here at the ring of fire (Indonesia) with a lot of metals in most of the island.Unfortunately, the extraction of Ag, Au, Pt etc is restricted when it comes to further removing the precious metal (about 30-35%) from the leachings of mercury, cyanide, Iodine etc. Due to the lack of knowledge and high tech explanation from Dr's & PhD's.

 By this I mean, I have purchased 3 self-made assembly drawing for a Wholwill-cell, Thum-cell & Electronic sluice.
 I believe that partly combined, one of them will extract the PM as promised.
 Except, now it comes to the technical part: